kjones5/metis_bootcamp/Project3_TrafficAccidentData/README.md

 ## Model: Random Forest (Decision Trees)

 **Models Considered:**
-* Decision Trees: A forking path based on features, ending in a classification
+* Decision Trees
-* Random Forest: An iterative decision tree model that is good at learning from its previous mistakes
+* Random Forest
-* K Nearest Neighbors: A decision boundary model based on considering nearby points
+* K Nearest Neighbors
-* Logistic Regression: xxx [estimating probability and making a prediction based on a threshold]
+* Logistic Regression
-* Linear SVC: xxx
+* Linear SVC

 **Why Random Forest?** Decision trees are especially well-suited to this dataset, and Random Forest is a powerful decision tree model.
 The dataset is rich with categorical variables which are difficult to handle in most other classification models.
 All the data was initially numeric, which required decoding via a 600-page codebook.
 (Example: each state had its own number on a numeric scale.)
 Any of the above models would technically run on the dataset when it was numeric, but the output was meaningless.
 If Alabama is 1 and Wyoming is 50, the model will look for a sequential relationship among states even if none exists.
 As we know, Wyoming is not 50 times as "state" as Alabama.
 Decision trees are great at handling categorical data without requiring a feature with 50 options to be turned into 50 dummy variables.